 Heatmaps by Hexos

-an online service to create public transport and driving heatmaps / travel time maps for data visualisation.
+a service to create public transport and driving heatmaps / travel time maps for data visualisation.

-Hexos has developed an online service that can create heatmaps / travel time maps to visualise public transport and driving commute times travelling towards or from a central point within a given radius.
+Hexos has developed a service that can create heatmaps / travel time maps to visualise public transport and driving commute times travelling towards or from a central point within a given radius.
 Heatmaps can be generated for any time of day, any day of the week and any location in the United Kingdom.

 We use current timetabled public transport data from around the UK at the time you request a heatmap to create the most accurate and reliable set of data we can.

-Our online service is built using modern serverless architectures provided by Amazon Web Services to provide an efficient and easy process for you!
+Our service is built using modern serverless architectures provided by Amazon Web Services to provide an efficient and easy process for you!

 You can create a heatmap for any location in the UK, with a choice of 4 radiuses.
 We also provide you with the raw data so you can be even more creative!